khoaLe12/SWP391-GroupProject-Java-SpringMVC-HRManagement/README.md

 Candidate or interviewer can reject their schedule but they have to write reasons for that rejection.

-After each Interview schedule, interviewers need to write reports for each candidates.
+After each Interview schedule, interviewers need to write reports for each candidate.
 HR Manager will base on that to give a final decision.

 ## Roles and features
 * Department: Manage job postings (View/Create/Delete)